 - has not qualified for an SSL or ABSTUDY SSL for that qualification period

 - has not received a student start-up scholarship under veterans' entitlement schemes (VCES and MRCA Education and Training Scheme) in the previous 6 months, and

 - has not received a disqualifying education costs scholarship in the previous 6 months.

-There are 2 qualification periods per calendar year: 1 January - 30 June and 1 July - 31 December.
+There are 2 qualification periods per calendar year: 1 January to 30 June and 1 July to 31 December.
 A person's claim for an SSL for a qualification period must be made before the end of that qualification period, unless the student is due to finish their course in that qualification period, in which case the claim must be made at least 35 days before the course end date.

-Act reference: SSAct Chapter 2AA SSLs
+Act reference: SSAct Chapter 2AA Student start-up loans

 If a student is paid an amount of an SSL to which they were not qualified, or cease to be qualified for, the amount paid will be a recoverable amount and an overpayment may be raised.

 Act reference: SSAct section 1223ABF Debts in respect of SSLs, section 1223 Debts arising from lack of qualification, overpayment etc., section 1061ZVBB Qualification for SSL, section 1061ZVBC Circumstances in which person is not qualified for SSL